xuruilong100/xuruilong100.github.io/_posts/2021-12-04-QuantLib-金融计算比较几种生成-Sobol-序列的方向数.md

 ## 参考文献

-1. Lo, Chien-Ling, Kenneth J. Palmer, and Min-Teh Yu.
+【1】Lo, Chien-Ling, Kenneth J. Palmer, and Min-Teh Yu.
 "Moment-matching approximations for Asian options."
 The Journal of Derivatives 21.4 (2014): 103-122.

-2. Sobol', Ilya M., et al. "Construction and comparison of high‐dimensional Sobol'generators."
+【2】Sobol', Ilya M., et al. "Construction and comparison of high‐dimensional Sobol'generators."
 Wilmott 2011.56 (2011): 64-79.